Anon-Planet/thgtoa/guide.md

 -   Disable geolocation of tweets

--   Remove the phone number from the account
+-   **Caution:** Remove the phone number from the account (at your own risk, this often leads to suspension of the account)

 -   Follow some people based